webplatform/docs/css/properties/shape-inside/index.md

 }}
 {{Standardization_Status|N/A}}
 {{API_Name}}
 {{Summary_Section|A future level of CSS Shapes will define a shape-inside property, which will define a shape to wrap content within the element.
-See Working Draft <http://www.w3.org/TR/css-shapes/>}}
+See Editor's Draft <http://dev.w3.org/csswg/css-shapes/> and CSSWG wiki page on next-level plans <http://wiki.csswg.org/spec/css-shapes>}}
 {{CSS Property
 |Inherited=No
 |Animatable=No